chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 ![Multi Dimensional Drivers](/img/kpi-and-dashboard/multi_dimensional_drivers.png)

 Subgroups could overlap when they have a value for a dimension in common.
-For example, DayOfWeek = Thursday would overlap with DayOfWeek = Thursday & PeriodofDay = Night as any datum in the latter subgroup would also be included in the former subgroup.
+For example, PeriodOfDay = Morning would overlap with PeriodOfDay = Morning & Distance = (45.68, 261.13] as any datum in the latter subgroup would also be included in the former subgroup.

 With Chaos Genius, you can look at the calculated non-overlap impact by toggling the "Remove Overlap" switch.